airbnb/css/README.md

   - Uses of z-index
   - Compatibility or browser-specific hacks

+### DO NOT USE
+* Inline styles.
+They are not reusable and can't be overridden in css files.
+* White space in file names.
+They complicate shell scipts.
+* `display: table` you should never need this.
+* Hardcoded width of elements containing text that might be i18n-ed. e.g. buttons and links almost never have fixed width.

 ### OOCSS and BEM

 We encourage some combination of OOCSS and BEM for these reasons: